lharries/harries.co/content/blog/mvp-hipaa-compliance/index.md

 #### Internal operations

 GSuite will be the core of your startup.
-When set up correctly, GSuite provides HIPAA compliant file storage (Google Drive), a collaborative database (Google Sheets), and external communication (GMail).
-Google handles the security, audit logs, identity management etc. To set up HIPAA compliant G-Suite, you'll need to sign up for G-Suite enterprise and sign their BAA.
+When set up correctly, GSuite provides HIPAA compliant file storage (Google Drive), a collaborative database (Google Sheets), and external communication (Gmail).
+Google handles the security, audit logs, identity management, etc. To set up HIPAA compliant G-Suite, you'll need to sign up for G-Suite enterprise and sign their BAA.
 See [here](https://support.google.com/a/answer/3407074?hl=en) for more information.

 __Note: video calling with Google Hangouts is not HIPAA compliant.__